egrosdou01/personal-blog/blog/2024-07-15-welcome/cilium-eks-sveltos.md

 ## Contact

 We are here to help!
 Whether you have questions, or issues or need assistance, our Slack channel is the perfect place for you.
-Click here to [join](https://app.slack.com/client/T0471SNT5CZ/C06UZCXQLGP) us.
+Click here to [join us](https://app.slack.com/client/T0471SNT5CZ/C06UZCXQLGP) us.

 ## 👏 Support this project